RahulVC02/assignment1_rahulc_nokzendi/assignment1<q4>subjective_questions.md

 <h3>Theoretical time complexity:</h3>

-The time complexity depends on the output size and the number of attributes in the input data table.
+The time complexity depends on the input size and the number of attributes in the input data table.
 Additionally, the input type (continuous or discrete) can also affect the complexity.
 The following are the variables used-
-1. Output size or the number of data points- $N$
+1. Input size or the number of data points- $N$
 2. Number of attributes or columns in the input - $M$
 3. The number of unique values in the $i^{th}$ column in the input table - $d_i$